godatadriven/godatadriven-blog/content/experiments-day.md

 ### Afternoon

-13:00 — Work in small teams on a real case with Sinan
+13:00 — Work in small teams on a real case with Sinan (limited availability)

 For who is this? **Seasoned lean startup experts, more advanced data scientists, product managers or senior engineers**, senior designers.
 Required is experience working in a data-driven organisation.